-The 4 Types of STEM Learning Every Parent and Teacher Should Explore
+The 4 Types of STEM Learning You Need to Know About

 Imagine this: I was a classroom teacher who was really excited about bringing STEM (science, technology, engineering, and math) into my classroom.
 I pictured hands-on fun where kids were learning these subjects without even realizing it.
 But then I started digging into online resources and realized… whoa, there’s a whole world of STEM out there!
 I saw people doing all sorts of different activities and calling them STEM education.
 It got me thinking, ‘What exactly is STEM education?
 Is it about STEM bins?
 STEM projects?
 STEM activities?
 Or maybe those Engineering Design challenges?’